 - Websites that collect poor content and promise links back [e.g. article submission sites]

 - Blogs with no relevant worthwhile content but advertisements, widgets and links

 - Cloaking [It means presenting a poor website to search-engines as a valuable one, by way of tricky SEO.]

-- Pages or sub-domains or domains with duplicate content [When content is duplicated so as to generate more pages for the same keywords.]
+- Pages or sub-domains or domains with duplicate content [When content is duplicated so as to generate more pages for the same keyword.]

 - Hidden links and keywords [When many links and keywords are put on a website with the sole purpose to show them to the search engine; the text is hidden to the visitor by making it very small or of background color.]

-- Links to web resources with bad reputation [e.g. sites with poor content]
+- Links to web resources with bad reputation [e.g. to websites with poor content or those selling porn]

 - Mutual, automatic, repetitive links as generated by link farms, link exchanges and bulk submission agencies